Pistos/spa-seed/design.md

 * has Array of all the websockets for one specific user
 * broadcasts backend updates to frontends through the websockets
 * controls/limits frontend visibility of and access to DB data
+* each model understands its own visibility rules

 ## Frontend